A Spoonful of Advanced French Expressions for Your Vocabulary

 Yet another with an easy English equivalent: “to have a big head.”

-Not only do multiple expressions in French have coup in them, but you probably already know this word has been adopted into English, perhaps most notably in “coup d’état,” or simply “coup,” as well as “coup de grâce.”
-Amusingly, in English, people sometimes pronounce the “grâce” without the “c,” which makes it sound like gras (“fat” in French).
+Not only do multiple expressions in French have coup in them, but you probably already know this word has been adopted into English, perhaps most notably in “coup d’état” (a sudden overthrow of government), “coup de grâce” (a quick, merciful killing blow) or simply “coup” (any swift triumph).

 Once you have a general idea of coup and its versatility, the following expressions aren’t too tricky.
 In fact, you could probably figure out some of them on your own.
 If you’ve spent any serious amount of time learning French, you’ve probably managed to pick up a few coup phrases just from context while reading books or newspapers.

-If you’re looking for more resources to listen to how natives use coup and other words, you can check out the Youtube channel Easy French, where they interview and talk to regular french speakers about different topics.
+If you’re looking for more resources to listen to how natives use coup and other words, you can check out the YouTube channel Easy French, where they interview and talk to regular French speakers about different topics.

 Il a un sacré coup de main.